El Niño And La Niña – What They Are, Their Differences, And How They Impact Global Weather And Climate Patterns

 By defining what precisely El Niño and La Niña are, how they are formed, and the impact each one has on local and global weather and climate, this question has already been mostly answered.

-• Trade winds die down or change direction during El Niño cycles, while it strengthens during La Niña cycles.
+- Trade winds die down or change direction during El Niño cycles, while they strengthen during La Niña cycles.

 Conclusion